The story behind the concert Series

 Aoife Ruane is director of Highlanes Municipal Art Gallery and chairperson of Drogheda Arts Festival.
 Aoife is Member of the Governing Body of IADT as well as a member of the board of directors for The Irish Museums Association.
 She is much in demand as a curator and consultant on all aspects of Irish art.

 Fergus Sheil is a conductor and producer of opera and music projects of artistic vision and ambition based in Ireland.
-He is artistic director of Opera Theatre Company and Wide Open Opera.
-Fergus founded Wide Open Opera in 2012 and since then has quickly secured an enviable reputation for producing high-profile and critically-acclaimed opera productions.
-In 2018, both companies will merge to become Ireland newest national opera company.
+He is artistic director of the newly formed Irish National Opera.
+He has secured an enviable reputation for producing high-profile and critically-acclaimed opera productions such as Tristan und Isolde (2012), The Barber of Seville (2016) and Donnacha Dennehy’s The Last Hotel (with Landmark Productions).
 Fergus also set up the Julianstown Youth Orchestra.